Beyond the Numbers: A Modern Guide to Detecting and Preventing Financial Fraud

 1. Widespread Financial Loss:

-The most immediate and tangible consequence of financial fraud for organizations is the financial hit they take.
+The most immediate and tangible consequence of financial fraud for organisations is the financial hit they take.
 Whether it's through embezzlement, deceptive accounting practices, or other fraudulent activities, these illicit manoeuvres can result in substantial monetary losses.
-These losses can directly affect the bottom line, compromising the financial health and sustainability of the organization.
+These losses can directly affect the bottom line, compromising the financial health and sustainability of the organisation.

 2. Loss of Trust and Confidence in Their Services: